 Justin Roiland and Dan Harmon created this adult animated series as a (kind of) spoof of the Doc Brown and Marty McFly characters from Back to the Future.
-The resulting show veers very far away from that initial concept, as mad scientists Rick drags his grandson Morty (along with other members of his family) on a series of wild space and interdimensional adventures.
+The resulting show veers very far away from that initial concept, as mad scientist Rick drags his grandson Morty (along with other members of his family) on a series of wild space and interdimensional adventures.
 You never quite know what you will see from episode to episode, and that’s part of the fun of this show.
 Roiland and Harmon seem to be having a ball in creating new aliens, threats, and more that Rick and Morty have to deal with (anyone remember Pickle Rick?).
 You can watch four seasons now, and fifth is due later in 2021.

 Best TV shows on Hulu: Honorable mentions

 There are lots of other great TV shows on Hulu that didn’t quite make our best list.
 Here’s a look at just a few more of the best shows on Hulu that didn’t make the cut.

 - 30 Rock: This could have been just another workplace sitcom, but this show about the creation of a comedy sketch show broke free of its premise, thanks in part to performances of cast members like creator Tina Fey, Alec Baldwin, and Tracy Morgan.